Lameguy64/PSn00bSDK/doc/installation.md

 # Getting started with PSn00bSDK

-**IMPORTANT**: due to a bug in `libflac` (used by `mkpsxiso`), building using MinGW on Windows is currently broken.
-You'll have to install Visual Studio and pass `-G "Visual Studio <version>"` to CMake when configuring PSn00bSDK to use MSVC instead.
-Due to MSBuild limitations *you'll still need to install Ninja* in order to build the SDK, as MSBuild is not compatible with custom toolchains.
+**IMPORTANT**: due to a bug in `libflac` (used by `mkpsxiso`), building using MinGW on Windows currently requires `-DMKPSXISO_NO_LIBFLAC=ON` to be passed to CMake when configuring PSn00bSDK.
+This will result in the `dumpsxiso` utility being built without support for ripping CD audio tracks to FLAC, however the `mkpsxiso` command will still retain FLAC support.
-This guide will be updated with detailed MSVC build instructions in the near future.

 ## Building and installing